Braumski/riot-api-project/README.md

-# My first project using an API, I always knew I wanted to use the Riot Games API
+# My first project using an API
+I've been thinking about doing this a long time.
+I've always wanted to try this API and this will teach me how to use APIs

 # React + Vite